CanonU/individualProjectGame/README.md

 Canon Unguren - coder

 ### Project Objective
-My goal for this project is to create a game that gets more and more complicated the further you get.
-Starting off you will just have to avoid circles moving in a straight line.
-Then after a certain point I will add targets on the screen so you have to avoid the circles while hitting the targets.
-Then I will add math questions that you answer by typing in the answer.
-Overall there will be increasingly more difficult challenges stacking on top of each other unil you eventually fail.
+My goal for this project is to create a reaction based game where you avoid circles.
+As the game progresses the amount of circles will increase.
+I am hoping to add a leveling system with experience "orbs" that appear around the screen that increase your xp and at the level up, you unlock various skills that can increase your chance of survival.

 ### UI and Logic Planning